putztzu/docker-cheat-sheet/README.md

 * [Tips](https://github.com/putztzu/docker-cheat-sheet#tips)

-## Prereeuisites, Docker Installation
+## Prerequisites, Docker Installation
 If you are running on Windows, Solaris, BSD or some other non Linux OS, run Docker in a virtualization technology like Virtualbox, VMware, Hyper-V. As of today, Docker runs only on Linux.
-If running on Windows and you are only mildly familiar with virtualization, [boot2docker]{http://boot2docker.io/) is a single project that installs Virtualbox, a non-openSUSE distro and docker with a number of desirable apps like ssh at once.
+If running on Windows and you are only mildly familiar with virtualization, [boot2docker](http://boot2docker.io/) is a single project that installs Virtualbox, a non-openSUSE distro and docker with a number of desirable apps like ssh at once.
 But even then, if you are experienced with any virtualization, you can do this all manually and make your own decisions.

 Whatever your distro, Docker should be installed according to directions for your distro.
 As of this writing docker can be installed in the regular repositories for Ubuntu, CentOS, Fedora and likely many more.
 OpenSUSE requires adding the Virtualization repo as described in this wiki http://en.opensuse.org/User:Tsu2/docker